Luey Giles: Career

 Giles joined the academy of Cardiff City at under-9s level.

 On 20 April 2024, Giles made his senior debut for Cardiff City, coming off of the bench to assist fellow youngster Cian Ashford's last-minute winner over high-flying Southampton.
 His appearance made him the tenth-youngest player to represent the club in the league, the club having to rush to find a shirt that did not include gambling sponsors.
 Following the conclusion of the 2023–24 season, he was one of twelve youngsters to sign a professional contract.

+On 3 January 2026, Giles joined National League club Eastleigh on loan for the remainder of the 2025-26 season.
+On 1 September 2026 Giles joined National League club Kidderminster Harriers on loan for the remainder of the 2026-27 season.

 International career

 In October 2023, Giles received a first international call-up for the Wales U19 squad having previously represented the under-17 team.